TianpeiLuke/InsightData_digital-wallet/README.md

 ### Data structure
-Given the transaction data, which includes the `id1` as sender, and `id2` as the receiver.
-We build the adjacency matrix using list of dictionaries, called `adjacency_mat`.
+Given the transaction data, which include the `id1` as sender, and `id2` as the receiver, we build the adjacency matrix using list of dictionaries, called `adjacency_mat`.
 Each dictionary has format

 	`{'key': id1, 'neighbor': list of neighbors }`

+where the list of neighbors contains all neighbors of `id1` in a transaction network.
+Similarly for `id2`.
+Note that each transcation yields two elements in `adjancency_mat`, since the graph is undirected.